MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-azure-309.md

 ## Chapter 10 - Create the Movement class

-The **Movement** script is the next script you will need to create.
-It is responsible for:
+The **Movement** script is the next script you'll need to create.
+It's responsible for:

 - Moving the Main Camera according to the direction the camera is looking towards.
 - Adding all other scripts to scene objects.

 To create the script:

-1. Double-click on the **Scripts** folder, to open it.
+1. Double-click the **Scripts** folder, to open it.

 2. Right-click inside the **Scripts** folder, click **Create** > **C# Script**.
 Name the script **Movement**.

-3. Double-click on the script to open it with *Visual Studio*.
+3. Double-click the script to open it with *Visual Studio*.

 4. Replace the existing code with the following: